Goolagong Cawley saw champion potential in Barty years ago

 Goolagong Cawley made it clear in an interview Sunday that it was a mutual admiration society.

 “She made me proud from the first time I saw her,” Goolagong Cawley said.
-“She was 13 and after I saw in a match, I knew she had all the skills — the slice, the volley, the smash, everything in one game!
-I looked at Roger (her husband Roger Cawley) and we thought ‘She’s got it, she’s going to be a champion’.
+“She was 13 and after I saw her in a match, I knew she had all the skills — the slice, the volley, the smash, everything in one game!
+I looked at Roger (her husband Roger Cawley) and we thought ‘She’s got it, she’s going to be a champion.’
 So look at her now.”

-Australian tennis legend Rod Laver chipped in with his congratulations to Barty on Twitter: “So happy for you (at)ashbarty, your dream comes true and what a fight.
+Australian tennis great Rod Laver chipped in with his congratulations to Barty on Twitter: “So happy for you (at)ashbarty, your dream comes true and what a fight.
 Congratulations on your Wimbledon victory, I hope you and your team celebrate well along with your many fans around the world and back in Australia.
-Rocket.
+Rocket.”

-Barty’s parents — Rob and Josie Barty — said in an interview with Australian Associated Press on Sunday that they he had no idea that the youngest of their three daughters would ever become a Wimbledon and French Open Grand Slam singles champion and world No. 1.
+Barty’s parents — Rob and Josie Barty — said in an interview with Australian Associated Press on Sunday that they he had no idea initially that the youngest of their three daughters would ever become a Wimbledon and French Open Grand Slam singles champion and world No. 1.

 “We weren’t tennis players.
 We were golfers,” Barty’s father, Rob, said.
 “We just thought she was one of these kids that could do everything.
 We had no idea.
-People used to say how good she was at tennis but we just thought she was a kid having fun.”
+People used to say how good she was at tennis but we just thought she was a kid having fun.

-“Then she goes over and wins (junior) Wimbledon at the age of 15, you don’t usually win the junior slams until you’re 18, your last year, and we sort of thought ‘maybe she is pretty good at this game’.”
+“Then she goes over and wins (junior) Wimbledon at the age of 15, you don’t usually win the junior slams until you’re 18, your last year, and we sort of thought ‘maybe she is pretty good at this game.’”

 She’s also pretty good at golf, for those who wonder.
-When the pandemic last year forced tennis tournaments to be canceled and international travel all but shut down, Barty said she worked on her golf game.
-She got her handicap down to single figures.
+When the pandemic last year forced tennis tournaments to be canceled and international travel all but shut down for months, Barty worked on her golf game and lowered her handicap down to single figures.

 Goolagong Cawley isn’t surprised by Barty’s success at whatever she attempts.